LMFDB/lmfdb-inventory/db-modularforms2.md

 |`v` | string | '' | binary string giving a vector as a sage object
 |`meta` | dict | {'cputime': u'', 'version': u''} | metadata

-# Collections used for computing webobjects
+# Collections used for computing webobjects -- not present on the cloud database

 ## Collection Atkin_Lehner.files
     Description: GridFS files containing Atkin-Lehner eigenvalues for newforms.